Cytosplore/viewer/_posts/2017-06-30-installation.md

 ![Cytosplore MTG Viewer Installer Summary Dialog][installer_summary]{:width="376px"}<span class="caption">Figure 7: The summary dialog.
 Click *__Install__*, to carry out the installation.</span>

-After a succesful installation the following dialog will show.
+After a successful installation the following dialog will show.
 You can decide whether to launch Cytosplore MTG Viewer now, and click *__Finish__* to complete the process.

 ![Cytosplore MTG Viewer Installer Finished Dialog][installer_finished]{:width="376px"}<span class="caption">Figure 8: The final dialog.
 Click *__Finish__*, to finalize the installation and start Cytosplore MTG Viewer.</span>